 Bilingual education is counterintuitive.
 Most people wonder: How could teaching students in their native tongue help them learn English?
-Wouldn’t it be better to teach limited-English-proficient (LEP) students English quickly – through “total immersion” – so they can get on with their schooling?

 Such attitudes sustained generations of “sink or swim” schooling.
 LEP students were placed in English-only classrooms, with no special help in learning the language and no access to the curriculum until they did so.
 Inevitably they fell behind English-speaking peers.
 Some caught up, but many failed and dropped out.

 By the 1960s, a critical mass of educators and policymakers recognized the English-only approach was failing.
 Bi- lingual education seemed like a promising, if untested, alternative.

 Three decades later, research has confirmed the wisdom of this view.
 Over the long term, programs that develop children’s native-language skills show beneficial effects on their English-language development and overall academic achievement.

 Yet skepticism persists.
 During the Proposition 227 campaign, journalists repeatedly asked: “If bilingual education is effective, why are language-minority students — Latinos in particular — con- tinuing to fail and drop out at alarming rates?”
 There are several answers.

 First, the shortage of trained staff has grown increasingly acute in states like California, where LEP enrollments have risen rapidly.
 As a result, well-designed bilingual programs have been provided to only a tiny minority of English learners.1